Sales stumbles raise fresh worry for corporate America

 LONDON British Airways owner IAG said it will return 500 million euros (423 million pounds) to investors after reporting higher annual profits on Friday, helped by cost-cutting and lower fuel costs.

-BOSTON A flagging world economy took a toll on much of Corporate America in the third quarter, leading the likes of eBay Inc (EBAY.O), American Express (AXP.N), IBM (IBM.N) and Textron Inc (TXT.N) to miss Wall Street's sales targets or warn that spending was slowing into the holidays.
+BOSTON A slowing world economy took a toll on sales of products ranging from soft drinks to corporate jets in the third quarter, leading top U.S. companies, including PepsiCo Inc (PEP.N), IBM (IBM.N) and Textron Inc (TXT.N), to miss Wall Street's sales targets.

 Those misses sparked concerns among investors that corporate America's year-long streak of profit growth could be nearing an end as CEOs run out of costs to cut and customers are increasingly wary about spending.